-Brands with personality stand out more, we tend to like them more and we stay loyal to them.
-Just like we tend to connect with people that have personalities similar to our own, this holds true with brands as well.
+Brands with personality stand out more, we tend to like them more, and we stay loyal to them.
+Just like we tend to connect with people that have characters similar to our own, this holds true with brands as well.

 Start by looking at the five core Brand Personality types (as defined by Dr. Jennifer Aaker's report titled "Dimensions of Brand Personality") and the traits that go along with each: